 A child with autism may not seek or receive comfort from parents when injured, whereas a non-autistic child will turn to mom and dad for reassurance and nurturing.
 Autistic children typically prefer routines and when these routines are disrupted, they can become very frustrated and have temper tantrums.

-Communication impairments may be among the symptoms of autism in an 8-year-old child.
-Words may be repeated over and over, unrelated answers may be given to questions, the child may not point or gesture and the child may speak in a monotone or singsong voice.
-In addition, non-verbal communication including facial expressions, gestures and body movements might not match the words.
-For example, a child with autism might look very sad when reading something funny or laugh and smile while reading something sad.
-An 8-year-old with autism might annoy other children with their persistence about a particular topic.
-Instead of discussing their preferred topic some of the time, they might interject their interest in cars, keys, or vacuums into every conversation they have.
-The Centers for Disease Control suggests that sometimes children with autism never speak like children, speaking instead like little adults.
+Communication impairments may also be symptoms of autism in an 8-year-old.
+Words may be repeated over and over, unrelated answers may be given to questions and direct eye contact may be avoided.
+The child may speak in a monotone or singsong voice.
+In addition, non-verbal communication -- such as facial expressions, gestures and body movements -- might not match their words.
+For example, a child with autism might look very sad when reading something funny.

 Children with autism may suffer from issues relating to textures, sounds and tastes.
-A regular 8-year-old might love school but an autistic child might feel overwhelmed by the sounds and activity.
-Some autistic children may display unusual body motions including spinning in circles, flapping hands or rocking from side to side.
-In addition, an autistic 8-year-old might play with the same toy, such as a truck, repeatedly, or might play with only the wheels on the truck.
-Some autistic children have unusual sleeping or eating habits such as eating dirt and paper, an issue called pica.
+A regular 8-year-old often loves school, but an autistic child might feel overwhelmed and overreact to the sounds and activity.
+Some autistic children display repetitive body motions like spinning in circles, flapping their hands or rocking from side to side.